68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 • Land navigation

-BCT is challenging, but it builds the foundation for your career as a Combat Medic.
+BCT is a strenuous experience that lays the groundwork for your career as a Combat Medic.

-Your journey to becoming a 68W starts here.
+Your journey to becoming a 68W starts now.

 Advanced Individual Training (AIT)

-AIT for 68W Combat Medics is an intensive 16-week program at Fort Sam Houston, Texas.
+AIT for 68W Combat Medics consists of an intensive 16-week curriculum at Fort Sam Houston, Texas.

 EMT Certification and Skills

-Hands-on practice with medical equipment and simulated emergencies helps you develop critical thinking skills.
+You will gain hands-on experience with medical equipment and simulated emergencies to enhance your critical thinking abilities.

-The program prepares you for the National Registry of Emergency Medical Technicians (NREMT) exam.
+This program prepares you for the National Registry of Emergency Medical Technicians (NREMT) exam, which, upon passing, grants you a nationally acknowledged EMT certification.

 • Patient assessment